Security-Onion-Solutions/securityonion-docs/Upgrading-from-14.04-to-16.04.rst

 -  You may want to backup any other files that you've manually modified.

-UPGRADE FROM UBUNTU 14.04 TO UBUNTU 16.04
+Upgrade from Ubuntu 14.04 to Ubuntu 16.04
 -----------------------------------------

 -  | Configure Ubuntu to look for the 16.04 upgrade: